-In connection with the filing of the Quarterly Report on Form 10-Q of Aviat Networks, Inc. ("Aviat Networks") for the fiscal quarter ended September 27, 2019, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Walter Stanley Gallagher, Jr., Interim Chief Executive Officer and President, Chief Operating Officer and Principal Financial Officer of Aviat Networks, hereby certify, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C. §1350, that:
+In connection with the filing of the Quarterly Report on Form 10-Q of Aviat Networks, Inc. ("Aviat Networks") for the fiscal quarter ended December 27, 2019, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Peter Smith, President and Chief Executive Office of Aviat Networks, and Walter Stanley Gallagher, Jr., Chief Operating Officer and Principal Financial Officer of Aviat Networks, hereby certify, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C. §1350, that: